Mike Calvert: Post-war service

 After a spell with the Royal Engineers in India (where Calvert chose to use the Sappers' and Miners' mess instead of the Senior Officers' mess), in August 1947 he attended the Army's Staff College, Camberley, where, he said, "I learned a lot, though I couldn't help arguing now and then".
-After passing the course, he was invited to join Field Marshall Montgomery's planning staff, where one of his tasks was to plan the logistics of a proposed landing on the coast of Malaya, followed by an advance up to Siam.
+After passing the course, he was invited to join Field Marshal Montgomery's planning staff, where one of his tasks was to plan the logistics of a proposed landing on the coast of Malaya, followed by an advance up to Siam.
 In 1948 he was appointed to a staff post as lieutenant-colonel in the Allied Military Government in Trieste, one of the first places to see real clashes between communism and the west.
 In response to rising tension with China, he was then moved to a staff position at HQ Hong Kong (where he again chose to move out of the Senior Officers' mess).